gazaskygeeks/Coding-Foundations-course/coursebook/Week 01/session-01/intro-to-html.md

 ### What is HTML?

 (Hypertext Markup Language) is not **a programming language**.
 It is a markup language that tells web browsers how to structure the web pages you visit.
 It can be as complicated or as simple as the web developer wants it to be.

+#### Not a Programming Language

+Programming languages have functional purposes.
+HTML, as a markup language doesn’t really “do” anything in the sense that a programming language does.
+HTML contains no programming logic.
+It doesn’t have common conditional statements such as If/Else.
+It can’t evaluate expressions or do any math.
+It doesn’t handle events or carry out tasks.
+You can’t declare variables and you can’t write functions.
+It doesn’t modify or manipulate data in any way.
+HTML can’t take input and produce output.
+Think of it this way: you can’t compute the sum of 2 + 2 in HTML; that’s not what it’s for.
+This is because HTML is not a programming language.

 ### The History of HTML: